ElliotRedhead/HybridMCServer/README.md

 ### Common Issues

-"Connection Refused": Check if the Tunnel is up (`docker-compose logs frpc`).
+"Connection Refused": Check if the Tunnel is up (`make frpc-logs`).

 "Unknown Host": DNS propagation lag.
 Wait 5 mins or try the raw IP.

-Wrong IP in DuckDNS/Lightsail: Run terraform apply again to force an update.
+Wrong IP in DuckDNS/Lightsail: Run `make cloud-apply` again to force an update.